-But of course that interpretation of the story requires that you believe, that people WILL receive their reward or punishment, or at least a portion of their reward or punishment, long before the judgment.
+But of course that interpretation of the story requires that you believe, that people WILL receive at least a portion of their reward or punishment, long before the judgment.
 But that would be in DIRECT contradiction to those three verses that we looked at, saying that we will be recompensed AT the judgment, and not before.
 Those verses again are 2 Cor 5:10, Rev 22:12, and Mat 16:27.
 So while I think most people do have the opinion that the rich man and Lazarus is a literal story about reward and punishment in hades, I have yet to hear anyone even make an attempt, to account for that glaring contradiction, of reward and punishment coming before the judgment.

 In our next study, I’d like to show you how the very same symbolism for the word hades, that we saw in those verses about Capernaum, is also used in the story of the rich man and Lazarus.
 The symbolism that I refer to of course, is that of the word hades, being used to symbolize “being brought down”, and “being humbled”, exactly like Capernaum was brought down and humbled.

 The story of the rich man and Lazarus is found in Luke 16:19-31.
 To go directly to that next study, please click here.